Balistreri

 Kathy Sullivan

-Summary: Balistreri is a unique winery with an appreciation for using less manipulation in producing its wines.
+Summary: Balistreri Vineyards is a unique winery with an appreciation for using less manipulation in producing its wines.
 All wines are made with natural yeasts.
 No sulfites are added to the wines and there is no fining, filtering or racking the wines.
-Check out the events at Balistreri especially the annual Harvest Party.
+Check out the events at Balistreri Vineyards especially the annual Harvest Party.

+The Balistreri winery opened in 1998.
+John Balistreri is the owner and winemaker.
+His daughter, Julie, also makes wine and takes care of the business end of the operations.
 John is friendly and enjoys talking about his wines.
 He is passionate about his style of winemaking.
-John had an uncle that made a dry Muscat wine.
+He had an uncle who made a dry Muscat wine.
 John made wine as a youth.
-Today John produces all of the wines with natural yeasts.
+Today he produces all of the wines with natural yeasts.
 He does not add sulfites during winemaking.
 There is no filtering, no racking and no fining of the wines.
 The resulting wines may have a slight haze or slight sediment – but this in no way is detrimental to the wine.
 In fact, many wine drinkers may prefer wines that are not fined, filtered or racked.
 It is a more natural process.
 John also does not use cold stabilization for white wines.

-The winery bottles in traditional wine bottles but rather than using foil, John prefers a sealing wax because it is tamper proof.
+The wines are in traditional wine bottles but rather than using foil, John prefers a sealing wax because it is tamper proof.
 No matter the reason for the wax, it adds a note of elegance to the wine bottle.
 Today Balistreri produces over 50,000 bottles, about 4200 cases.
 A short distance from the winery building, there are two and a half acres of vineyards.
 John sources mostly Colorado grapes but sometimes he obtains grapes from California.
 Colorado and California grapes are never mixed.
 John pointed out that the wines with Colorado on them are made from 100 percent Colorado grapes.

 The Balistreri family is very involved with the winery.
 John’s son, an artist, and professor at Bowling Green University in Ohio, created several sculptures on the winery property.